dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 Unfortunately, Lenovo has sealed this feature away.
 Luckily, this [guide](https://www.reddit.com/r/hackintosh/comments/hz2rtm/cfg_lockunlocking_alternative_method/) can help you get started.
 Use this version of [RU](https://ruexe.blogspot.com/2019/11/ru-5240370-beta.html) as other versions may not work with your keyboard. `0x3C` is the offset value of this machine.

-After you've cleared the CFG-Lock, restart your system and select `VerifyMsrE2` from OpenCore boot options instead of booting to macOS to verify that CFG-Lock is indeed unlocked.
+After you've cleared the CFG-Lock, restart your system and select `VerifyMsrE2` from OpenCore boot options.
 It should look like [this](https://drive.google.com/file/d/1tItmnh3WlMhKXUy7UtoapPLpg6mEsW-L/view).

 Now boot to macOS, mount your USB installer EFI and disable `AppleXcpmCfgLock` quirk in `Config.plist -> Kernel`.
 Restart macOS from the USB drive to see if it works.

-If all goes well, your can repeat the immediate previous step for your system's EFI partition this time around.

 ### Enabling Low Frequency Mode
 Another step towards achieving good power management is setting the lowest frequency your CPU will output when idle.
 The processor in this machine can handle a low power state of 800MHz.
 I recommend [acidanthera](https://github.com/acidanthera)'s [CPUFriend](https://github.com/acidanthera/CPUFriend/releases) kext and [corpnewt](https://github.com/corpnewt)'s [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend) data provider kext to achieve this.

 Download and install `CPUFriend.kext` to your USB installer EFI folder.
 Run `CPUFriendFriend.command` and follow the instructions on-screen.
 Enter `08` for Low Frequency Mode to set it to 800MHz.
 After you've finished configuring your power options, `CPUFriendDataProvider.kext` will be created in the `Results` folder.
 Install that kext to your USB installer EFI folder.
 Reboot your system using the USB installer and launch Intel Power Gadget to confirm `CoreMin` under the `Frequency` tab is around 800MHz (0.8GHz).

-If all goes well, your can repeat the immediate previous step for your system's EFI partition this time around.

 ### Reducing Thermal Throttling (Undervolting)
 Download Intel Power Gadget for macOS [here](https://www.intel.com/content/www/us/en/developer/articles/tool/power-gadget.html) and test your machine on `All Thread Frequency`, see if it throttles (caps at 2.8GHz for this machine below 70 degrees).
 If it does, you may want to consider undervolting.
 Undervolting your CPU can reduce heat, improve performance, and provide longer battery life.
 However, if done incorrectly, it may cause an unstable system.
 My preferred method is using [VoltageShift](https://github.com/sicreative/VoltageShift).